 That representative just so happens to be Clint Hickman, of the very same family trying to bring the facility into Tonopah.

 That’s supposed to be our recourse, Butler said. ¦We have emailed him, invited him to meetings.
 We get absolutely no response, not even an acknowledgement that he received our email.
 We’ve even sent letters and have gotten no response.

 In late May, Butler and the members of STOPP asked for Hickman’s resignation, citing a conflict of interest and arguing that he has not been performing his duty as district representative.
 So far, they haven’t gotten anywhere on that front.
 Butler said the corruption in local government has been one of the most appalling aspects of her fight against the egg factory.

 Butler has no background in activism of any kind, and said she fell into this fight by circumstance.
 She described herself as just a little housewife that loves doing stuff outdoors.

 We like to go quad-riding and go out on our horses.
 We have nothing against farmers, she said.
 We moved out here.
 We don’t mind the cattle or the goats or the chickens that are around here.

 Butler also said the feedlot is also quite a ways away from any business or residences, unlike the proposed site of the egg factory, which would be surrounded by residences.

-We didn’t move to the farm, we didn’t move to the chickens, she said.
+We didn’t move to the farm, we didn’t move to the chickens.
 The chickens moved to us.

 STOPP has filed a complaint and is suing the county building department along with assessor’s office, arguing that they should not have allowed an agricultural exemption for the Hickman farm.
 Butler said the egg factory is the equivalent of putting in an industry, and shouldn’t fall under the traditional agriculture umbrella.

-We’re just fighting as long as our money keeps up, she said.
+We’re just fighting as long as our money keeps up.
 It’s not that we want to put them out of business, we just don’t want them in our residential area right next to town.